-The Digital Divide Grant Program will provide four grants of up to $250,000 each to non-profit community-based organizations (CBO) to deploy projects to combat the digital divide.
+Grant recipients must be a non-profit community-based organization (CBO) with a demonstrated record of work to address the digital divide.
 The CBO will work with a partner public school or district to deploy the project, with the public school or district being the beneficiary of the project.

 Refer to the following documents for additional information on the proposed eligibility criteria and administrative processes for the Digital Divide Grant Program:

 - Draft Resolution T-17770 will be on the Commission’s October 6, 2022 meeting agenda.

 - Appendix B of Draft Resolution T-17770: Sample Proposed Budget and Administrative Expenses

 - Appendix C of Draft Resolution T-17770: Partnership Agreement

 - Appendix D of Draft Resolution T-17770: Terms and Conditions